vermin/wazn-android-wallet/README.md

 [![License](https://img.shields.io/badge/license-EUPL--1.2-red)](https://opensource.org/licenses/EUPL-1.2)

 WAZNIYA Android Wallet enables users to securely store, send, receive WAZN and monitor its balance.
 Application is a fully open-sourced, decentralized and free app.

+## About WAZN

+WAZN is a private digital currency, it is cash for a connected world.
+It’s fast, private, and secure.
+With WAZN, you are your own bank.
+You can spend it safely, knowing that others cannot see your balances or track your activity.
+[WAZN Project](https://wazn.io)

+## 100% Privacy

+App is not collecting or storing any user personal information.
 It provides the best possible security and experience for users.

-## Less Privacy Collection

-Doesn’t collect and retain personal information unless it's integral to our product or service.

 ## 100% Open Source

 Secure, reliable, auditable.
 Available to be developed by the community.

-## Better User Experience
+## Enjoyable User Experience

 Simple, efficient, ease of use.
 The easiest way to get started with cryptocurrencies.